Erikg-kodehode/Signup-bot/Readme.md

       - `Discord:TargetChannelId`: Set the ID of the channel where the daily message should be posted.
       - `Discord:SignInHour`: Hour (0-23) to post the message (e.g., 8 for 8 AM).
       - `Discord:SignInMinute`: Minute (0-59) to post the message (e.g., 0 for :00).
+      - `Discord:Guilds`: Configuration for servers the bot will operate in (see Multi-Server Setup below)
       - `Database:Path`: (Optional) Change the relative path/filename for the SQLite DB file (default: `Data/signins.db`).
       - `Serilog`: (Optional) Adjust logging levels and file paths/retention.
 5.  **Database Migration:** Apply the Entity Framework Core migrations to create the database file: